Taxi 5: Cast

+Reception

+Taxi 5 was universally panned by critics and audiences, and is often considered to be the worst entry of the series.

 Future

 In an interview with "50 Minutes Inside", Franck Gastambide announced that if Taxi 5 pays off well at the box office, then Taxi 6 will be his next job.
-Unfortunately, the film failed at the box office with a budget of €20.39 million, raising only $35 million.
+The film failed at the box office with a budget of €20.39 million, raising only $35 million.
 Despite this, the director still plans to make the sixth film.

 In an interview with the Premiere newspaper, Samy Naceri said that he was ready to star in Taxi 6 if Luc Besson "assembled the old team", he refused to only appear as a cameo.

 At the Dinar Film Festival of 2018, Sabrina Ouazani confirmed that the sixth film is still in planning stage, further details are currently unknown.